 BRL-CAD is a constructive solid geometry modeling CAD program with over 30 years of development under the hood.

 BRL-CAD is chiefly used for engineering and creative graphical applications.
-It’s even used by the U.S. military for combat vehicle systems analysis and simulation.
+The U.S. military even uses it for combat vehicle systems analysis and simulation.

 BRL-CAD offers a comprehensive geometric editor, geometric analysis, system performance benchmarking tools, simulation tools, rendering with ray-tracing support, and powerful integrated scripting.